 4) Work with a friend and quiz each other on listening assignments.
 Each chooses five pieces from a record database.
 The other one listens to them and tries to identify the piece, style and possible composer.
 You can limit your range to include only certain types of music.
 Discuss other observations as well.
-(See also Music history listening exam, the English version on p.3.)
+(See also Music history listening exam, sample from 2014, the English version on p.3.)

 More aspects and questions

 1) Did it ever occur to you that some of the music that you play was originally notated in a different way to what you are used to?
 Look at the minuet on page 6 (p.
 10 in the file) from the collection Harpsichord Pieces by Gaspard Le Roux, printed in Paris in 1705.